Sound Mill - User's Guide

 Playlist buttons are arranged in a Cue Button Table on the Player (see Figure 5 ).
 These settings control the look and feel of the Cue Buttons.

-Selected Button Highlight - When a Cue Button is clicked and becomes the focused button, it will be highlighted to indicate it is the active button.
+• Selected Button Highlight - When a Cue Button is clicked and becomes the selected (focused) button, it will be highlighted to indicate it is the active button.
+Also see the Player Options for setting the Highlight of the Current Playing Cue Button.

 Values: